SCRIER-org/COVID_sim_v1/README.md

 3. 50% of Criticals on ventilators die after a week; 50% live after 6 weeks on ventilator
 4. 1,000,000 Hospital Beds (staffed), and 200,000 ventilators (staffed).
 For America.
 5. Ventilators come w/ own separate bed (not included in Hospital Beds total).
 If this is wrong, we're hosed further.
+6. Soft quarantine knocks down the spread factor but is largely ineffective for completely preventing spread.
+People still go out to the grocery store, the gym, the pharmacy, or pick up packages from delivery folk, and get infected at a background level--then bring those infections home to everyone else in their household.
+Round v.1.4 should dynamically adjust the number of available adults in the population if strict quarantining actually works.
+7. Note:  Since actual infections are probably somewhere between 500,000 and 5M at this moment, because they are lagged by 1-2 weeks (that's a factor of 10-100) behind known infections, even with strict quarantining we're probably still hosed.
+8. Other countries such as Japan and Germany are maybe two weeks behind America.
+Learn from the example of others, and it might be good to avoid repeating their mistakes.
+You can use this code to run numbers for your region, too!

  RECOMMENDATIONS:
  As of Tues Mar 24 '20 we have 14 days before known infections hit definite 5M, another 7 days before probable 50M.